d1vyank/dht_kad_rs/README.md

 ## Install

 NOTE: This library is currently only compatible with the Rust nightly version as it relies on async-await syntax which is not yet stable.
-Builds are pinned to version `nightly-2019-03-13`

 ```
+$ cargo --version
+cargo 1.38.0-nightly (e853aa976 2019-08-09)
-$cargo build
+$ cargo build
 ```

 ## Usage